/

 user=<target_user_id>&access_token=<application_access_token>

-How Facebook page hacking works?
+How does Facebook page hacking work?

-Watch video demonstration here:
+Watch the video demonstration here:

 https://www.facebook.com/7xter/videos/707721066037025/